MULTI AGENT DEEP REINFORCEMENT LEARNING BASED MULTI TIME SCALE ENERGY ...

 The battery storage technologies do not calculate levelized cost of energy (LCOE) or levelized cost of storage (LCOS) and so do not use financial assumptions.
 Therefore, all parameters are the same for the research and development (R&D) and Markets & Policies Financials cases.

-How long does a battery last in storage?
+How long does a grid-scale battery last?

 Power Your Home With Intelligent Energy Storage?